yoriku/Share_Class_Info_PHP_MySQL/README.md

 # Getting Start

-1. Prepare core dir and config.php
+1. Prepare core dir and config.php.
+Have to set on core/config.php and .htaccess

-For Example
+For Example config.php
 ~~~ PHP
 $host = "localhost";
 $user = "user";